harp-lab/usenixATC23/README.md

 ## Dependencies
+### Hardware
+- The complete benchmark of the CUDA-based transitive closure computation experiment can be executed on an Nvidia A100 GPU with a minimum of 40 GB GPU memory.
+The ThetaGPU single-GPU node is a suitable choice.
+- Partial benchmarks can be run on other Nvidia GPUs, but they may result in program termination for certain datasets due to limited GPU memory, leading to an instance of the `std::bad_alloc: cudaErrorMemoryAllocation: out of memory` error.

 ### NVIDIA CUDA Toolkit (version 11.4.2 or later)
 - Download and install the NVIDIA CUDA Toolkit from the NVIDIA website: [https://developer.nvidia.com/cuda-toolkit-archive](https://developer.nvidia.com/cuda-toolkit-archive)
 - Follow the installation instructions for your operating system.
 Make sure to install version 11.4.2 or later.